jartis/songler/README.md

 * Lock in "config mode" to ignore canvas clicks?
 * End-of-session reports (for import to practice trackers?)
 * Based on normalization, "fun reports" like most played artists?
-* Error handling for adding song that is already on user's songlist
 * Error handling for adding song if the server catches fire
 * Limits on requests for non logged in users
 * Toggle "Allow anonymous requests"